-I am a medical oncologist in the Stacy Goldstein Breast Cancer Center and the Prostate Cancer Program at Rutgers Cancer Institute of New Jersey.
+I am a medical oncologist in the Stacy Goldstein Breast Cancer Center at Rutgers Cancer Institute of New Jersey.
 As part of these multi-disciplinary teams, I am committed to providing the most advanced and comprehensive care to my patients.
 I completed my Hematology/Oncology Fellowship at Rutgers Robert Wood Johnson Medical School and thereafter joined the faculty as an Assistant Professor of Medicine.
 Prior to that, I received my undergraduate degree at Rutgers University and my medical degree from Rutgers Robert Wood Johnson Medical School.
 I completed my internal medicine residency at the University of Massachusetts.

 In addition to clinical care, I also conduct clinical trials and I am excited to be part of a team that develops and provides cutting-edge therapies for our patients.

-Breast cancer, prostate cancer, and clinical trials
+Breast cancer and clinical trials